saint-germain/prodimopy_test/docs/read_casasim.rst

 Read routines for CASA simulations
 **********************************

-This module provides several routines to read in results from a CASA simulations.
+Routines to read in results from a CASA simulation.

 Usage example
 -------------

-TODO
+see :ref:`sec_plot_casasim`

 Source documentation
 --------------------